DonGar/go-timeglob/README.md

 * Next: > now
 * Prev: <= now

+## Ticker ##

+Calling Ticker() on a TimeGlob returns an object that sends time values on ticker.C for each time glob match.
+It must be stopped with "Stop()" to release resources.

+## TODOs ##
+* Improve parsing error messages.
+* Add value bounds checking during parsing.
+* Add day of week handling.
+* This library 'searches' for Next/Prev in a way that could provide really terrible performance for some edge cases, though it will alweays complete.
+There is room for improvement.

 ## Notes ##

 This library was knocked together during a holiday vacation, it probabably has bugs ([time handling is hard](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time)).
 I welcome bug reports, or better yet, test cases that reproduce problems.

-This library 'searches' for Next/Prev in a way that could provide really terrible performance for some edge cases.
-I haven't yet done anything to address this.

-I'll probably add something similar to [time.Ticker](https://golang.org/pkg/time/#Ticker) to this library in time.